The Australian Financial Complaints Authority can think about a problem you have got in regards to a credit

 - Privacy and privacy breaches.

-- Deals which were unauthorised or incorrect, get redirected here or mistaken re re payments.
+- Deals which were unauthorised or incorrect, or mistaken re re payments.

 Additional information about these presssing dilemmas is after that will help you determine if you wish to grumble to us.